-As the article demonstrated above, anonymous cryptocurrencies can be attractive to terrorists; yet it should be noted that terrorists have not yet adopted cryptocurrencies at scale.
-Because the value of cryptocurrencies is unstable, using them creates unwanted uncertainty to terror organizations.
-Another reason for the limited scale of adoption is that use of such tokens reduces the ability of terror leaders to exercise control over funds entrusted to agents.
-In addition, the problem and difficulties of exchanging cryptocurrencies into fiat currencies remains.
-Finally, the low penetration of modern technical communicational tools (such as internet reception) in some geographical areas where terror organizations operate also affects the scale of adoption.After all, if a group of terrorists, or a terror organization cannot easily exchange cryptocurrencies for large quantities of fiat currency or cannot use it easily to purchase weapons, other materiel, food, and housing in the areas where it operates, it does not promote its operations.
+As this Article has demonstrated above, anonymous cryptocurrencies can be attractive to terrorists; yet it should be noted that terrorists have not yet adopted cryptocurrencies on a large scale.
+Because the value of cryptocurrencies is unstable, using them causes terrorist organizations unwanted uncertainty.
+Another reason for the limited scale of use is that use of such tokens reduces the ability of terrorist leaders to exercise control over funds entrusted to agents.
+In addition, the problems and difficulties associated with exchanging cryptocurrencies into fiat currencies remain.
+Finally, the low level of penetration of modern technical communicational tools (such as internet reception) in some geographical areas where terrorist organizations operate also affects the scale of adoption.After all, if a group of terrorists, or a terrorist organization, cannot easily exchange cryptocurrencies for large quantities of fiat currency or cannot use them easily to purchase weapons, other materiel, food, and housing in the areas where it operates, these currencies do not contribute to its operations.

-In the future, however, the utility of cryptocurrencies is expected to grow as both terror methods and cryptocurrencies develop.
+In the future, however, the utility of cryptocurrencies is expected to grow as both terrorist methods and cryptocurrencies develop.
 Cryptocurrencies are expected to become sufficiently liquid and convertible.
-Such expected advances will facilitate the use of cryptocurrencies for all users and allow terror groups and organizations to engage in transnational fundraising and plan vast terror operations and attacks.
-Thus, one should not underestimate the future risk of terrorists' use of cryptocurrencies to national security.
+Such expected advances could facilitate the use of cryptocurrencies for all users and allow terrorist groups and organizations to engage in transnational fundraising and plan vast terror operations and attacks.
+Thus, one should not underestimate the future risk terrorist use of cryptocurrencies poses to national security.

-The Problem of Counter Terrorism Finance (CTF) in Cryptocurrencies
+The Problem of Counter Terrorism Financing (CTF) in Cryptocurrencies

-Public Blockchains are using peer-to-peer networks that are managed autonomously.
-The information on the Blockchain is secured and decentralized, without confronting with compliance regulations of the established financial system.
-As a result, it is very difficult for law enforcement and security organizations to identify the users on the Blockchain.
-Various regulators and legislators identified the tremendous risk of cryptocurrencies and their potential to undermine the successes of Counter Terrorism Finance (CTF).
-Thus, since May 2017, a US congressional subcommittee is developing a bill to study the use of digital currencies by Terrorists.
-In January 2018, a bill was introduced in Congress to ask the U.S. Treasury Department to “prioritize the investigation of terrorist and illicit use of new financial technology, including digital currencies,” among other provisions.
-In addition, the Financial Crimes Enforcement Network (FinCEN) declared that it “regards developers as well as exchanges of [virtual currency] as ‘money transmitters’ for the purposes of the U.S. Bank Secrecy Act”.
-FinCen is the authority in charge of combating money-laundering and terror funding through the financial system.
-It does so through laws such as the Bank Secrecy Act which it supplements with instructions as to registration with FinCen and the management of accounts.
-Among else, it requires money transmitters to have a risk-based KYC and anti-money laundering program and to report suspicious transactions.
+Public blockchains use peer-to-peer networks that are managed autonomously.
+The information on the blockchain is secured and decentralized, without encountering the compliance regulations of the established financial system.
+As a result, it is very difficult for law enforcement and security organizations to identify the users on the blockchain.
+Various regulators and legislators have identified the tremendous risk of cryptocurrencies and their potential to undermine the successes of Counter Terrorism Financing (CTF).
+Thus, since May 2017, a US congressional subcommittee has been developing a bill to study the use of digital currencies by terrorists.
+In January 2018, a bill was introduced in Congress to ask the US Treasury Department to “prioritize the investigation of terrorist and illicit use of new financial technology, including digital currencies,” among other provisions.
+In addition, the Financial Crimes Enforcement Network (FinCEN) declared that it “regards developers as well as exchanges of [virtual currency] as ‘money transmitters’ for the purposes of the US Bank Secrecy Act”.
+FinCen is the authority in charge of combating money-laundering and financing of terrorism through the financial system.
+It does so through laws such as the Bank Secrecy Act, which it supplements with instructions regarding registration with FinCen and the management of accounts.
+Among others, it requires money transmitters to have a risk-based KYC and anti-money laundering program and to report suspicious transactions.
 In a letter from 2018, FinCEN made it clear that virtual currency exchanges and administrators are considered money services businesses and are therefore subject to these requirements.
-The European Banking Authority also classified the terrorist use of Cryptocurrencies as a high priority risk.
+The European Banking Authority has also classified terrorist use of cryptocurrencies as a high priority risk.